 San Mateo county hillsides, while beautiful, are an ideal environment for a devastating wildland fire.
 With the onset of summer months comes the drying and curing of our lands.
-As temperatures peak, humidity drops and the summer winds blow, the potential for wildland fires increase.
-Despite the efforts of the fire services, many homes are lost each year due to wildland and wildland urban interface fires.
+As temperatures peak, humidity drops, and the summer winds blow, the potential for wildland fires increases.
+Despite the efforts of the fire services, many homes are lost each year due to wildland and wildland-urban interface fires.
 It is imperative that you prepare now to protect your home from such occurrences.

 More than 1,445 structures are destroyed by wildfire each year just within the jurisdiction of California’s Department of Forestry and Fire Protection (CAL FIRE).
 However, many homes are also saved as a result of the owners’ careful pruning and landscaping techniques that minimize ignition of vegetation and spread of fire to their homes (CAL FIRE 2005).

 Your home may be the most valuable investment you ever make.
-If you live in a high risk fire hazard area, protect against the chance of losing that investment by creating defensible space and using fire-resistand construction materials and techniques.
+If you live in a high-risk fire hazard area, protect against the chance of losing that investment by creating defensible space and using fire-resistant construction materials and techniques.
 Creating an area of defensible space does not mean you need a ring of bare dirt around your home.
-Through proper planning, you can have both a beautiful landscape and a fire safe home.
+Through proper planning, you can have both a beautiful landscape and a fire-safe home.
 The general concept is that trees should be kept furthest from your house, shrubs can be closer, and bedding plants and lawns may be nearest the house.

 Zone 1 extends 30 feet* out from buildings, structures, decks, etc.

 - Remove all dead plants, grass, and weeds (vegetation).

 - Remove dead or dry leaves and pine needles from your yard, roof, and rain gutters.

 - Trim trees regularly to keep branches a minimum of 10 feet from other trees.

 - Remove branches that hang over your roof and keep dead branches 10 feet away from your chimney.